Tandemz/tandemz.io/src/pages/en/FAQ.md

       Our pricing includes participants incentive and our service fee.
 Depending on the type of target, the format of your study, the duration of the meeting and the offer chosen, you instantly obtain the total price per participant met.

       [Evaluate the price of your needs in a few clicks!](https://app.staging.tandemz.io/recruter-des-participants "Pricing page")
-  - question: How does each criteria impact the final price?
-    answer: Our algorithm takes into account the difficulty of each criteria to offer you the best price according to your needs!
-This difficulty is evaluated according to the size of your potential target audience, and as such, price adjustments might differ from one criteria to the other.
   - question: How does the profile selection work?
     answer: Once you launch the recruitment, our algorithm will automatically contact the profile that best suits your target audience.
 On the Tandemz platform, you